bevyengine/bevy/_release-content/release-notes/accessible_label.md

 conflict with BSN and other methods of spawning complex hierarchies, where composing multiple components is the primary means of behavioral reuse.

-By putting the label in it's own component, it can be used as a mixin within BSN templates, allowing the label to be added by the widget user rather than the widget author.
+By putting the label in its own component, it can be used as a mixin within BSN templates, allowing the label to be added by the widget user rather than the widget author.

 Internally, this uses component hooks to sync the `AccessibilityNode` properties with the